 M MOHD SLIM 1, H LALA , N BARNES , R MARTYNOGA

-Background: Māori in New Zealand (NZ) are disproportionately affected by chronic kidney disease (CKD), and experience lower life expectancy on community dialysis compared to non-Māori.
-We previously identified higher renal replacement therapy (RRT) requirement for Māori in our intensive care unit (ICU), which is the tertiary referral centre for NZ’s Te Manawa Taki region.
+BACKGROUND: Māori in New Zealand (NZ) are disproportionately affected by chronic kidney disease (CKD), and experience lower life expectancy on community dialysis compared to non-Māori.
+We previously identified higher renal replacement therapy (RRT) requirement for Māori in our intensive care unit (ICU), the tertiary referral centre for NZ’s Te Manawa Taki region.

-Methods: Retrospective audit of the Australia and NZ Intensive Care Society database for all adult admissions to our general ICU from Te Manawa Taki between 2014-2018.
+METHODS: Retrospective audit of the Australia and NZ Intensive Care Society database for adult admissions to our general ICU from Te Manawa Taki between 2014-2018.
 Patients were stratified by non-RRT requirement (non-RRT), RRT-requiring acute kidney injury (AKI-RRT), and RRT-requiring end-stage renal disease (ESRD).

-The presenter is an advanced trainee in nephrology (Royal Australasian College of Physicians) and adult intensive care (College of Intensive Care Medicine) based in New Zealand.
+The presenter is an advanced trainee in adult intensive care (College of Intensive Care Medicine) and adult internal medicine (Royal Australasian College of Physicians) based in New Zealand.